sofia4009/Oral-disease/README.md

   - use the following deep neural network models for training, testing and comparing their performance:
     - ResNet18, ResNet50, ConvNeXt, EfficientNetB0, Transformers (i.e., ViT)
   - use categorical cross entropy as the loss function and f1_score as evaluation metric
+  - The best model is trained using GoogleDS dataset and the validation is performed using KaggleDS dataset

 5- Description of Train_KaggleDS_GoogleDS_Test_KaggleDS:
 Classification of a dataset named ds_A from kaggle:  https://www.kaggle.com/datasets/salmansajid05/oral-diseases